Dimers and Circle patterns

-If $\G$ is a planar bipartite graph which has dimer covers, a \emph{Kasteleyn matrix} is a signed, weighted adjacency matrix, with rows indexing the white vertices and columns indexing the black vertices, with $K(w,b)=0$ if $w$ and $b$ are not adjacent, and $K(w,b) = \pm\nu(w,b)$ otherwise, where the signs are chosen so that the product of signs is $(-1)^{k+1}$ for a face of degree $2k$.
+If $\G$ is a planar bipartite graph which has dimer covers, a \emph{Kasteleyn matrix} is a signed, weighted adjacency matrix, with rows indexed by the white vertices and columns indexed by the black vertices, with $K_{wb}=0$ if $w$ and $b$ are not adjacent, and $K_{wb} = \pm\nu(wb)$ otherwise, where the signs are chosen so that the product of signs around a face is~$(-1)^{k+1}$ for a face of degree $2k$.
 Kasteleyn \cite{Kast} showed that the determinant of a Kasteleyn matrix is the weighted sum of dimer covers:

 Different choices of signs satisfying the Kasteleyn condition correspond to multiplying $K$ on the right and/or left by diagonal matrices with $\pm1$ on the diagonals.
 Different choices of gauge correspond to multiplying $K$ on the right and left by diagonal matrices with positive diagonal entries (see e.g. \cite{GK2013}).
-Note that in terms of any (gauge equivalent) Kasteleyn matrix we can recover the face weights via the formula \be X=(-1)^{k+1}\frac{K(w_1,b_1)\dots K(w_k,b_k)}{K(w_2,b_1)K(w_3,b_2)\dots K(w_1,b_k)}.\ee
+We call two matrices \emph{gauge equivalent} if they are related by these two operations: multiplication on the right and left by diagonal matrices with real nonzero diagonal entries.
+Note that in terms of any (gauge equivalent) Kasteleyn matrix we can recover the face weights via the formula \be X=(-1)^{k+1}\frac{K_{w_1b_1} K_{w_2b_2}\dotsm K_{w_kb_k}}{K_{w_1b_k} K_{w_2b_1}\dotsm K_{w_kb_{k-1}}}.\ee

 In some circumstances it is convenient to take complex signs $e^{i\theta}$ in the Kasteleyn matrix, rather than just $\pm1$; in that case the required condition on the signs is that the quantity $X$ in (\ref{XdefK}) is positive, see \cite{Percus}.
 This generalization will be used below.